 6. Why are my pupusas sticking to the pan?

-Ensure your skillet is properly preheated and use a good non-stick or well-seasoned cast-iron pan.
-A properly hydrated dough also prevents sticking.
+Preheat your skillet properly and use a good non-stick or seasoned cast-iron pan.
+Properly hydrated dough also helps.

 Loved This Authentic Pupusas Recipe?
 Get 5 More Family-Friendly Global Dishes Delivered to Your Inbox.
 Subscribe Now!

-If you enjoyed this classic recipe and want to explore a gourmet version with slow-cooked pork shoulder, we highly recommend checking out this fantastic gourmet pupusa recipe with slow-cooked pork shoulder from Taste Cooking.
+If you enjoyed this classic recipe and want a gourmet version with slow-cooked pork shoulder, check out this gourmet pupusa recipe with slow-cooked pork shoulder from Taste Cooking.

 Your Pupusa Adventure Starts Now!